TiBOcode/astrotibo/src/content/notes/hear-the-music-or-not.md

   - "[[🟠Later Review]]"
 description: This note's a Draft
 ---
 This sounds like a fine joke.
 A joke to which one wants to answer: "Ok great, then I won't play at all!"

-IT all depends on why you play music, I love playing loud and funky, but what I love the most is reaching a state of Flow where I don't even hear the music I play
+Yet, this is an important idea.
+Playing loud and funky is fun but the best moments in music are the ones where you reach a state of Flow, and surprisingly, it involves periods where the music goes in the background.

 I'll cover what is flow in the context of Music